itaru2622/bluesky-selfhost-env/README.md

    -  ok: start following in others profile page on social-app
    -  ok: receive notification in home,  when others marks 'like' or 'follow', on social-app.
    -  ok: find posts in 'search' on social-app
-   -  ??: find users in 'search' on social-app
+   -  ok: find users in 'search' on social-app
          - ok: find users with 'display-name' after user configures it in his/her profile page.
-         - none(without any error): find users with full qualified handle name before display-name configured in his/her profile page.
+         - ok: find users with full qualified handle name before display-name configured in his/her profile page.
    -  ok: discover feed in '#feeds' on social-app after feed-generator joined and executed feed-generator/scripts/publishFeedGen.ts.
    -  ok: pin/unpin feeds to home after discovering
    -  not tested: post an article in feed.
    -  not tested: view post in feed (channel) on social-app.
    -  not tested: regarding moderation
-   -  ok: websocket subscribing; tested with feed-generator, and websocat to pds/bgs.
+   -  ok: websocket subscribing; tested with firehose/websocat to pds/bgs, and feed-generator

-with 'asof-2024-01-06' branch, as described below, basic feature started working on self-hosting environment, but still needs some work for full capabilities.

-   -  ok: create user on pds via social-app, and bluesky API.
-   -  ok: sign-in via social-app (with multiple accounts)
-   -  ok: post articles on social-app
-   -  ok: vote 'like' to  article on social-app
-   -  ok: reply to article on social-app
-   -  ok: start following in others profile page on social-app
-   -  ok: receive notification in home,  when others marks 'like' or 'follow', on social-app.
-   -  ok: find posts in 'search' on social-app
-   -  NG: find users in 'search' on social-app  <- reason unknown yet.
-   -  NG: find feeds in 'search' on social-app  <- investigation not started
-   -  not tested: regarding moderation
-   -  ok: websocket working; tested with wss://test-wss.${DOMAIN}/ and ws://test-ws.${DOMAIN}/

-It seems: indexer and feed-generator are not working by unknown reason even those are staying 'up' status.

 [back to top](#top)